AntrikshNarang/bytenamics/README.md

-# Getting Started with Create React App
+# Bytenamics @Sellular

-This is hackathon Website by Bytenamics
+This is hackathon Website by Team Bytenamics

 ## Available Scripts